 The recognition authority must have completed its consideration of the application within three months of the application being complete.

-The Directorate for Civil Protection and Emergency Planning does not charge a fee for processing applications for recognition.
+The Norwegian Directorate for Civil Protection (DSB) does not charge a fee for processing applications for recognition.

 Right of appeal: